 A hauntingly powerful new novel from the award-winning Claire North - one of the most original voices in modern fiction

-William begins to understand what the curse means when the shadow of the dead boy starts following him across the world.
-It never stops, never rests.
+South Africa, 1884.
+William Abbey, an English doctor, watches white colonists lynch a Zulu child.
+As the boy dies, his mother curses William: wherever he goes, the shadow of her son will follow him.
+It will never stop, never rest.
 It can cross oceans and mountains.
-And if it catches him, the person he loves most in the world will die.
+And if it catches him, the person he loves most in the world will die . . .

-Gripping, moving and utterly thought-provoking, Claire North's stunning new novel proves again that she is one of the most original and innovative voices in modern fiction.
+Moving, thought-provoking and utterly gripping, Claire North's extraordinary new novel proves again that she is one of the most original and innovative voices in modern fiction.

 Praise for Claire North:

 'An original and even dazzling writer' Kirkus

 'A master of ingenious plotting and feats of imagination' Alex Marwood

 'North's writing is terrific, smart and entertaining' Patrick Ness

 Mesmeric, terrifying and wonderful.
 North is practically her own genre at this point.